JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 The top part is very light like white or almost white.
 The bottom part is perfect red, green or blue.

-One thing I want is the height of the bottom part, and the other thing I want is the color of that bottom part.

 When the valid colors are red, green, and blue, the network gets 3 outputs for that.

 One output for the probability that the color is red, one for the probability that it is green, and one for the probability that it is blue.

 The valid values ​​for percentage are between 1% and 100%.
 I'm skipping 0% because then we have no color, right?

-This gives us another 100 results.
+This gives us another 100 outputs.
 One for each percentage.
-A total of 103 outputs.
+A total of 103 outputs with a value from 0 to 1.

 What about the number of inputs by the way?
 100 x 25 RGB cause 100 x 25 x 3 = 7500